Mechanical sails? Batteries? Shippers forming 'green corridors' to fast-track cleaner technologies

 "The vision is that a container will leave a factory on a zero-emissions truck (in China)," said Gene Seroka, executive director of the Port of Los Angeles.

-“It will arrive at the port of Shanghai, be loaded onto a ship by a zero-emissions cargo handling equipment unit, and move across the Pacific Ocean on a vessel that emits zero carbon.
-Once it gets to Los Angeles, the reverse happens," with carbon-free handling and distribution.
+"It will arrive at the port of Shanghai, be loaded onto a ship by a zero-emissions cargo handling equipment unit, and move across the Pacific Ocean on a vessel that emits zero carbon," Seroka said, with carbon-free handling and distribution after it gets to Los Angeles.

 Los Angeles entered a second agreement in April with nearby Long Beach and Singapore.
 Others in the works include the Great Lakes-St. Lawrence River; a Chilean network; and numerous corridors in Asia, North America and Europe.